BRIEF-Bogorodskiye Delikatesy announces changes in shareholding structure

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* IK Progress-Kapital LLC increases stake in company to 7.14 pct from 0.0002 pct
+* Says Investitsii i Traditsii increases its stake in company to 17.21 pct from 6.1 pct

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)